 NEW YORK, 05 June (Office of Information and Communications Technology) — The United Nations announced the winners of Unite Ideas Reboot the Ocean challenge.

 The challenge was launched as a collaboration between the UN Global Compact and the UN Office of Information and Communications Technology (OICT).

 The challenge was part of the Reboot Accelerator Programme—a call for innovative solutions that aims to utilize the crowdsourcing platform to solve global challenges.

 The five winning ideas provide solutions to 5 Tipping Points identified by the United Nations to achieve a healthy and productive ocean by 2030.
 The tipping points cover the areas of sustainable seafood, zero-emission shipping, mapping the ocean, harnessing ocean energy, and ending waste entering the ocean.

 Reboot the Ocean winners are young innovators from around the world that engage technology to solve the ocean's problems.
 Winning idea Recube, represented by young innovator Lokesh Sambhwani, has created smart packaging systems to close the loop and create a circular closed-loop economy.
-The winning team for the Ending Waste Entering the Ocean category, consists of five young changemakers from India that aims to eradicate single-use disposables in food, fast-moving consumer goods, and E-commerce through reusable systems and engaging local brands.
+The winning team for the Ending Waste Entering the Ocean category, consists of five young changemakers from India that aims to eradicate single-use disposables in the food, fast-moving consumer goods and E-commerce through reusable systems and engaging local brands.